The digital nomad lifestyle can sometimes lead us to neglect our physical and mental well-being. Here are some tips for keeping your life in balance.

-At any time this year, you can implement small self-improvement habits that can help build your self-esteem and confidence – these small changes can help you be more productive, happy, and healthy in your daily life.
-We’ve put together a few ideas for easy changes you can make that will make a big impact long term.
+Here are some simple self-improvement habits that you can easily build into your routine anywhere and at any time.
+These small changes can help you be more productive, happy, and healthy in your daily life.
+These easy changes could make a big impact long term.

 1) Make Time for Exercise

+As a digital nomad, you would think we have a lot of extra time for exercise.
 The reality, though, is that fitting exercise into your daily life isn’t as simple as just having more time in which to do it.
+The fact that many remote workers work sporadic and often more hours than the average office worker makes things even more difficult.

 A commute is a kind of morning exercise, and it forms healthy physical habits that are now absent and need to be replaced.